I would like to Donate:

-- Producing only a few young a year –varying from two pups for the Bigeye Thresher to 135 for the Blue Shark.
+- Give birth to only a few young - varying from two pups for the Bigeye Thresher to 135 for the Blue Shark.
 Compare this to the reproduction potential of bony fish who release millions of eggs.

 Tens of millions of sharks are killed each year and many populations continue to decline at an alarming rate.